Wreck of the Ephraim Williams: Incident

+Commendation

 The officer that recommended the crew receive the US Coast Guard Gold Lifesaving Medal wrote:

 I do not believe that a greater act of heroism is recorded than that of Dailey and his crew on this momentous occasion.
 These poor, plain men, dwellers upon the lonely sands of Hatteras, took their lives in their hands and, at the most imminent risk, crossed the most tumultuous sea that any boat within the memory of living men had ever attempted on that bleak coast, and all for what.
 That others might live to see home and friends.
 The thought of reward or mercenary appeal never once entered their minds.
 Duty, their sense of obligation, and the credit of the Service impelled them to do their mighty best.
 The names of Benjamin B. Dailey and his comrades in this magnificent feat should never be forgotten.
 As long as the Life-Saving Service has the good fortune to number among its keepers and crews such men as these, no fear need ever be entertained for its good name or purposes.

 David Stick, the author of Graveyard of the Atlantic: Shipwrecks of the North Carolina Coast, noted that: "During the first thirty years of operation of the Lifesaving Service on the North Carolina coast a total of twelve Gold Lifesaving Medals, the highest such award made by our government, were presented for exceptional bravery in saving life."
 Of this number, seven—more than half—were awarded to the lifesavers from Cape Hatteras and Creed's Hill stations who rescued the crew of the barkentine Ephraim Williams, December 22, 1884.
 Dailey's crew consisted of oarsmen Isaac L. Jennett, Thomas Gray, John H. Midgett, Jabez B. Jennett, and Patrick H. Etheridge, the station keeper at nearby Creed's Hill, who was filling in for an absent oarsman.
 Dailey's medal remains on display at the Cape Hatteras National Seashore's Hatteras Island Visitor Center and Museum of the Sea.